PlasmaFAIR/epoch_containers/README.md

 # Epoch Containers

-Tools and information for building/running [Epoch][epoch] using Docker/Singularity
+This repository contains tools and information for building/running [Epoch][epoch] using Docker/Singularity containers.
-containers.

 ## Introduction